ytgov/Travel-Authorization/README.md

    - [ ] TODO: investigate if custom environment variables are needed

+2. Duplicate the `.env.production` file to `.env` in the top level directory.

+3. TODO: figutre out the relevant environment variables to support login

-2. Build and boot the production image via
+4. Build and boot the production image via

    ```bash
    docker compose up --build
    ```

-3. Go to http://localhost:3000/ and check that you can log in and use the application.
+5. Go to http://localhost:8088/ and check that you can log in and use the application.